ISC-Project-Phoenix/Phoenix/README.md

 Finally, pressing the teleop toggle switch on the controller will allow the autonomous stack to drive the kart.
 Toggling it again will swap back to teleop.
 This can be used as a sort of soft stop.
 Rviz can be used to view kart state.

+#### Teleop only

+If you want to just test the kart in a minimal teleop setup, you can use:

+`ros2 launch phoenix_robot teleop_only_kartside.launch.py`

+This file should be launched on a computer connected to the kart, similar to above.
+This can be autobooted, or just a laptop connected to the kart that will also run the utilitbot launch.

+The file above needs to have both the interface board and both cameras connected.
+These are just used for their IMU.
+If desired, you can just use the encoder alone by adding `encoder_only`.